Integrated pest management: Agricultural pest management

-Augmentation, inoculative release and inundative release are different methods of biological control that affect the target pest in different ways.
+Augmentation, inoculative release and inundate release are different methods of biological control that affect the target pest in different ways.
 Augmentative control includes the periodic introduction of predators.
 With inundative release, predators are collected, mass-reared and periodically released in large numbers into the pest area.
 This is used for an immediate reduction in host populations, generally for annual crops, but is not suitable for long run use.

 With inoculative release a limited number of beneficial organisms are introduced at the start of the growing season.
 This strategy offers long term control as the organism's progeny affect pest populations throughout the season and is common in orchards.
 With seasonal inoculative release the beneficials are collected, mass-reared and released seasonally to maintain the beneficial population.
 This is commonly used in greenhouses.

+In greenhouse crop production, predators and parasitoids may be introduced preventively, before pest populations become established or reach economic injury levels.
+Establishment and persistence of these natural enemies can be supported by alternative foods, banker plants or other shelters, greenhouse climate management, and avoidance of pesticide side effects from residuals.
+Establishment can be more difficult in some ornamental crops due to a lower pest tolerance and natural enemies may not successfully persist in every crop.

 In America and other western countries, inundative releases are predominant, while Asia and the eastern Europe more commonly use inoculation and occasional introductions.

 The sterile insect technique (SIT) is an area-wide IPM program that introduces sterile male pests into the pest population to trick females into (unsuccessful) breeding encounters, providing a form of birth control and reducing reproduction rates.
 The biological controls mentioned above only appropriate in extreme cases, because in the introduction of new species, or supplementation of naturally occurring species can have detrimental ecosystem effects.
 Biological controls can be used to stop invasive species or pests, but they can become an introduction path for new pests.